jaspalsingh94/Planar_Segmentation/README.md

  Range image R in a .ptx format.
 The first 10 lines are the header lines that include the number of scan lines, pounts per scan line, and the transformations.
 Each point has x, y, z coordinates, with respect to the scanner, and the intensity of the point.
 Range image has a grid structure.

 # Region-growing algorithm
  Sequentially label the points on the same plane with the same label by traversing the cloud using its grid structure.
-Whether two points lie on the same plane is dicided by comparing the normals of the points.
+Whether two points lie on the same plane is decided by comparing the normals of the points.
 Normal for a point is computed by first taking the sum of the covariance matrices of the points in a small neighborhood around the point.
 Then eigenvalue decomposition is done and the eigenvector corresponding to the smallest eigenvalue is chosen as the normal.

 ![Alt text](./Seq_label.jpeg?raw=true "Planar segmentation via sequential labeling")